 The long-term subsidies of innovative forms of transport, which began to appear back in the 70s, were saved and significantly increased by Norwegian-led tax and administrative concessions, leading to the purchase of an internal combustion engine car in Norway.
 And owning it became a lot more expensive.
 Compared to buying and maintaining an electric car.

 While the country wants to give up most of the benefits over time, the point of no return for internal combustion engines has passed.

 The citizens of this state prefer electric cars and enjoy using them-

-“The secret to the success of electric vehicles in Norway is simple, the high purchasing power of the population, commitment to a sustainable means of transport, and a relatively small car market.
+“The Strategy of adopting electric vehicles in Norway is simple, the high purchasing power of the population, commitment to a sustainable means of transport, and a relatively small car market.
 In addition, Norwegians truly strive to achieve sustainable development with nature and contribute to the bright future of planet Earth.”

 That is why there is no doubt that the northern kingdom will not only be able to completely abandon the purchase of new cars with internal combustion engines by 2025 but also achieve carbon-neutral status in 2030.